RahatIbnRafiq/rahatibnrafiq.github.io/_pages/industry.md

 <li>Use NLP and ML to automate HITL coaching actor for athletes</li>
 </ol>

-## Stenger and Stenger AI Collaboration
+## Stenger and Stenger AI ollaboration
 <ol>
 <li>Use NLP and ML to automate the redacting and verification process of confidential information</li>
 </ol>